 THE sun shone as fundraisers stepped out for charity.

-More than 500 walkers put their best foot forward on Saturday, in Breast Cancer Care’s Pink Ribbonwalk, sponsored by Santander in association with Woman&Home, at Cholmondeley Castle.
+More than 500 walkers put their best foot forward on Saturday to raise £200,000 in Breast Cancer Care’s Pink Ribbonwalk, sponsored by Santander in association with Woman&Home, at Cholmondeley Castle.

 Hollyoaks actress Jessica Fox was one of those taking part in the 10-mile walk.